d-krupke/close-enough-tsp/README.md

 parts.
 For our problem, the branching is easier on selecting what to branch ( try to include the farthest circle in some position as this drives up to lower bound the most), but the split is much larger as we have to consider inserting a missing circle anywhere in the sequence.
-As a lot of the resulting sequences allow arguments why they cannot lead to an optimal solution, and thus can be pruned, without doing the costly trajectory computation.
+A lot of the resulting sequences allow arguments why they cannot lead to an optimal solution, and thus can be pruned, without doing the costly trajectory computation.
 We allow the addition of `rules` to improve the performance of the branching.